rdmolony/rdmolony.github.io/_posts/2023-12-04-stationmanager.md

     - `LoggerNet` or `SmartGrid` go down, so no new sensor readings are fetched
     - A database backup fails

 I didn't manage a 100% smooth transition from one system to the other.
-There were issues, and on more than one occasion the data pipeline went down for a few days[^OOPS].

-[^OOPS]: Issues -
-    - Export tasks were slow,  so the files could take hours to refresh
-    - I couldn't for the life of me work out how to consistently schedule export tasks where a source has recently been updated (so the database has new readings), skipping tasks that are already on the task queue
-    - I made a mistake which resulted in files not being sent to the web application, and another which resulted in API access from the notebooks breaking

-I made my best effort at covering this implementation in code tests (to check each part was doing what I designed it to do) but it's really hard to cover all scenarios.
+There were issues, and on more than one occasion the data pipeline went down.
+I made my best effort at covering the new system in code tests (to check each part was doing what I designed it to do) but it's really hard to cover all scenarios.
 Mistakes can't be avoided, but they can be managed.
-The only way to remain sane is to find out about a problem as soon as occurs via email alerts[^CWR] or otherwise.
+The only way to remain sane is to find out about a problem as soon as it occurs via email alerts or otherwise[^CWR].
 Tests will only get you so far.

-[^CWR]: A **Workflow Orchestration** tools like `prefect` might have given me a lot of comfort, however, I was hesitant to lock us into another cloud product.
-Even just email alerts would help a lot, however, email servers also requires of whom getting approval can take a lot of time.
+[^CWR]: A **Workflow Orchestration** tools like `prefect` might have given me a lot of comfort, however, I was hesitant to lock us into another cloud product

 On the bright side, I was finally able to fully test the data flow on sample data from all of the logger manufacturers used so far,  so I could (mostly) guarantee the behaviour of importing, processing & exporting.
-Moreover,  if a new type of file comes along which the system can't handle,  it can now be added to this "test suite" to be submitted alongside the corresponding code "patch" to ensure that that particular case won't pop up again.
+This "test suite" can now be built upon each time an issue with the data pipeline occurs that I hadn't anticipated, and in this manner strengthened.

 The aim of this project was not to provide flashy new things, but rather to setup foundations which can be built upon for years to come & upon which a developer can rely on to keep them out of trouble.